"Don't let the Muggles get you down!"

 "A lot of wizards think it's a waste of time, knowing this sort of Muggle trick," said Fred, "but we feel they're skills worth learning, even if they are a bit slow."
 (CS3)

 It is likely that the twins taught Harry to pick locks sometime during his second year, since he didn't know how to pick them during the previous year's holidays but does now.

 ...his name was Errol, and he belonged to the Weasley family.

-Poor Errol's misadventures make very good visual jokes in CS/f, wherein he smacks headfirst into a window and crash-lands in a bowl of potato chips.
+Poor Errol's misadventures make very good visual jokes in the CS films, where he smacks headfirst into a window and crash-lands in a bowl of potato chips.
+[In the books he is mistaken for a feather duster on a chair and later lands in a jug of milk.]
 The name Errol was very likely (in SVA's opinion) chosen for the sound, which reminds us of the word "error."
 (MLW, on the other hand, thinks that it may be a sly reference to the actor Errol Flynn, who was well known for very dashing heroic roles involving a lot of physical feats of derring-do - the very opposite of poor Errol the owl's clumsiness.)